about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 I called the optometrist and after being told the next appointment was a few weeks away, I took Katia to the ER.
 I asked them to do a CT Scan of her head because I felt something was wrong.
 Five hours later the ER doctor came out and said the scans were clear.
 I called back the optometrist and explained all this in detail to her and she agreed to see her the next day.
 Katia went to her office and was immediately sent to get an MRI STAT.
 This doctor showed urgency finally!!!
 She sent someone to bring the scans back to her office.

 That afternoon she called saying Katia had a large mass behind her right eye and she was sending us to another specialist.
 We had 4 or 5 appointments a week for a few weeks.
 Everyone was trying to come to an agreement of what this mass was and how to treat it.
-Finally it was decided to do plastic surgery and remove the tumor but before that could be done, she needed an embolism to cut off the blood circulation to lessen bleeding during surgery.
+Finally it was decided to do plastic surgery and remove the tumor but before that could be done she needed an embolization procedure to cut off the blood supply to the tumor.

 We were told a day later, that she had the worse of the leukemias...
 Acute Myelogenous leukemia.
 Katia went through 5 months of extensive chemo, had about 7 or 8 serious infections, a LOT of pain over this time and finally finished chemo in September of 2002.